ikvk/imap_tools/README.rst

-recent         True            RECENT                  have the Recent flag set all            True            ALL                     all, criteria by default uid            iter(str)|str   UID 1,2,17              corresponding to the specified unique identifier set header         (str, str)      HEADER "A-Spam" "5.8"   have a header that contains the specified str in the text
+recent         True            RECENT                  have the Recent flag set all            True            ALL                     all, criteria by default uid            iter(str)|str   UID 1,2,17              corresponding to the specified unique identifier set header         H(str, str)*    HEADER "A-Spam" "5.8"   have a header that contains the specified str in the text
 =============  ==============  ======================  =================================================================

 Actions with emails in folder